vadian/TruckTracker/README.md

 ### Docker image location:
 https://hub.docker.com/repository/docker/carlmcodes/trucktracker/tags

 This is a windows Docker container.
 Please map ports as 80:80 and 443:443 and connect to `http://localhost:80/swagger/index.html` to access Swagger documentation and live queries.
 Alternatively, this solution can be debugged with IIS Express or Docker in VS2022.
+Tests are ran in the process of building the Docker image, but can also be ran manually in VS2022 or via `dotnet test`.

 ---
 ## Objectives: